pravega/pravega/docs/pravega-concepts.md

 ## Streams

 Pravega organizes data into Streams.
 A Stream is a durable, elastic, append-only, unbounded sequence of bytes that has good performance and strong consistency.
-A Pravega Stream is similar to but more flexable than a "topic" in popular message-oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or Apache Kafka.
+A Pravega Stream is similar to but more flexible than a "topic" in popular message-oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or Apache Kafka.

 Pravega Streams are based on an append-only log data structure.
 By using